Growing Papayas In Phoenix Arizona

-The 4 papaya plants shown on the right were planted a year and a half ago in February from seed.
+The 4 papaya plants shown on the right were planted a year and a half ago in February from seed sown directly in the ground (not my prefered way to plant anymore, see below).
 The parent fruit is of a Mexican variety named Maradol, which has a red colored flesh, and can be frequently found locally in super markets.
-Having survived one winter, with some frost protection on the coldest nights, these plants will surely be fruiting if they survive another.
+Having survived one winter, with some frost protection on the coldest nights, these plants will surely be fruiting soon.
 In the recent past I had a single papaya plant that produced golf ball sized fruit after its second winter.
 Unfortunately, it was a female papaya so the fruit did not get pollinated and dropped before becoming ripe.
 That papaya tree was killed on an extremely cold night in January of 2007.

 Worth noting is that I tried a Babaco papaya one time.
 It grew great until summer, and then quickly died.
 I believe it is too hot in Phoenix for that variety.